MapStory/Learning/modules/module0.md

 This Guide includes the following sections:

 +	Section 1 – Overview of Course & Instructor Requirements
-+ Section 2 – Instructors Notes that correspond to course content and can be used to support instruction.
++ Section 2 – Instructors Notes
 +	Section 3 – Introductory Slides to begin the course

 ## Section 1: Overview of Course & Instructor Requirements